learn-academy-2022-golf/week-1-assessment-gmgreer/interview-questions.md

 Your answer:Index is the number value given to a peice of data in an array or string.
 It is part of a key: value where the index is the unique key that points to a value.
 For example in the array [1,2,3], array[1] will point to the value 2 because the array is zero indexed.
 The index 1 is the key to the value 2.
 This key value is important for keeping track of where the data actually is and allows us to quickly retrieve said data.

-Researched answer: I believe my above answer is adequate.
-When I research this I get a lot of methods for retreiving value by using the index which is what I described above.
+Researched answer:  When I research this I get a lot of methods for retreiving value by using the index which is what I described above.

 4. Compare and contrast arrays and strings.
 Please include ways in which they are the same and ways in which they are different.

 Your answer: First the similarities, both strings and arrays have an index key value pair that starts with 0.
 Both can use the method .length to check for their respective lengths.
-You can use .slice on both to remove a portion and put it into a new string.
+You can use .slice on both to remove a portion and put it into a new string or array.
 Important to note that this does not change the string.

 The differences, first strings are immutable meaning you can't change the string with any method such as push, pop, splice, reverse, shift, unshift basically anything that would actually change the value of the string, however you can turn a string into an array with .split.
-Then manipulate it with any array method listed above including sort and the join it back into a string using .join.
+Then manipulate it with any array method listed above including sort and then join it back into a string using .join.

 Researched answer: While it is true strings are immutable in javascript that is not true in all languages, many languages treat strings as reference types.
+This led me to research the difference between reference and value.
+In short Reference values just point to a place in memory where the value lives.
+Like an array for example: let array = [1,2,3] this array variable only references the arrays address in memory.
+If you actually logged the value of the array you would get something like 0X01.
+This is the address of the array in memory.
+In contrast a value type like a number: let number = 1
+This actually holds the value of the number and not the reference to its place in memory.
+Where this starts to matter can be in checking for equality.
+For example:
+If I have a different array say: let array2 = [1,2,3] and check to see if array and array2 are equal with a log: console.log(array == array2)
+The result will be false, But if you say array2 = array then log they would be equal because then array2 is referencing the address of array.
+If you said let number2 = 1 then logged:
+console.log(number2 == number) the result would be true because it doesn't point to an address in memory but the actual value.

-I also realized that this may seem untrue if you look at toUpperCase and toLowerCase.
+I also realized that string immutability may seem untrue if you look at toUpperCase and toLowerCase.
 I tested this at the bottom of the code-challenges.js file and showed that toUpperCase() and its opposite are actually creating a new string and not modifying the previous one.
 So if you wanted to change it permanately you would have to create a new variable with the string.toUpperCase().

 5. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

 Your answer: Pair programming has a driver and a navigator.
 It is the job of the navigator to make all inputs into the code while the navigator instructs the driver on what to input.
 This allows for two sets of eyes to be on the document at all times and in some cases gives some ability to research and code at the same time.
-This cuts down on time correction errors as two people are much more likely to pick up on any small mistakes.
+This cuts down on time, and correction errors as two people are much more likely to pick up on any small mistakes.

 Researched answer: There are different styles of pair programming.